 A walk through of this process can be found here: https://docs.microsoft.com/en-us/azure/backup/backup-azure-files.

 Note that Azure File Sync supports up to 200 separate snapshots – taking only daily backups would means that approximately six months of rapidly restorable snapshots would be available for recovery purposes in addition to existing heritage backup / archiving process that might be in use in your data center.

 After a file server has been compromised, you will want to leverage prevailing industry best practices to secure, sanitize, and rebuild your environment.
 Once your core infrastructure has been secured and cleaned (including Active Directory, DNS, and other foundation services), recovering data and restoring end user access will likely be a priority.

 Whether you choose to simply wipe out encrypted files on impacted servers or build new servers / VMs Azure File Sync with Azure Backup can be used to rapidly provide access to file server directories and data.
 Steps to restore access to file-based data will generally following those outlined below:

 - Purge / clean file server

-- Delete files on Azure File Share – DO NOT DELETE Azure File Share!
+- Create new file share / sync service… – DO NOT DELETE Azure File Share!

-- Restore desired backup from Recovery Services Vault to Azure File Share
+- Restore desired backup from Recovery Services Vault to New Azure File Share

 - Configure Azure File Sync with Tiering enabled as per previous steps to sync folder hierarchy